 Fact 1: Glut of Biomass

 The San Joaquin Valley grows most of the world crop of almonds and pistachios.
 These crops are in high demand and are very valuable.
 But, these crops, and others like them, produce an excess of woody biomass.
-Wood waste, almond shells, and pistachio shells produce millions of tons of biomass every harvest season.
+Millions of tons of biomass, including wood waste, almond shells, and pistachio shells, are produced every harvest season.

 In the past, the San Joaquin Valley had a place for the waste to go.
-Biomass power plants purchased orchard waste to produce electric power, but many of them are no longer working.
-The plants closing down has increased the price of orchard removals and caused the biomass to lose its value.
+Biomass power plants purchased orchard waste to produce electric power, but many power plants are no longer operational.
+The closing of biomass power plants has caused the biomass to lose its value and increased the price of orchard removals.

 - Some bury their waste.
 But this option is expensive and leads to slower decomposition.
 The fungal growth and nematodes also caused by this option can hurt the live trees.